Cahiers du Cinema is a film journal founded in 1951, during a period of revolutionary change in the world of cinema and society.

 Truffaut came of age as a film critic at the Cannes Film Festival, where he became enamored with foreign films and the creative talent in France and Italy.
 When he launched Cahiers du Cinema in 1951, he was determined to bring these films to an increasingly Americanized movie scene.

 The magazine’s cinephiles championed the work of independent directors, who often worked without a studio system behind them.
 They held out hope that someday America would embrace an artistic and innovative cinema just as it once had in the early days of film.

 But despite their differences—and despite what you might assume about Cahiers’ opinion of Hollywood—the two entities are more similar than you might imagine.
 For starters, both have relied on foreign talent to provide some of their biggest hits.

 In the 1940s and 1950s, Hollywood had to look overseas for fresh material.
 A new wave of artists was emerging from Western Europe, where they were freed from Hollywood’s expectations by their governments’ post-war reconstruction efforts.

 The French New Wave movement brought new perspectives to the cinema, while Federico Fellini introduced Italian ne.

 What Does Cahiers Du Cinema Think About French New Wave

-The French New Wave was a movement in cinema that began in the mid-50s, peaked in the mid-60s and influenced filmmakers into the 1970s.
-It’s also a term that can apply to any or all of a number of film movements around the world.
+The French New Wave was a movement in cinema that began in the mid-50s, peaked in the mid-60s, and influenced filmmakers into the 1970s.
+It’s also a term that can apply to any or all of several film movements around the world.

 One of the most influential members of the Right Bank group was Francois Truffaut.
-He started out as an assistant editor at Cahiers du Cinema, where he wrote several reviews and essays on directors such as Howard Hawks and Alfred Hitchcock before starting his own career as a filmmaker.
-He is perhaps best known for his films The 400.
+He started as an assistant editor at Cahiers du Cinema, where he wrote several reviews and essays on directors such as Howard Hawks and Alfred Hitchcock before starting his career as a filmmaker.
+He is perhaps best known for his film The 400.